AbigailMcbride8683524/solsts/README.md

 Added new feature for better user experience - build 736 Updated project documentation
-Updated dependencies to latest versions - v10.9.1
+Updated dependencies to latest versions - v10.9.1 Added new feature for better user experience - v3.7.4